Skip to main content

 • is exhibiting active psychotic symptoms or unusual thought processes which are causing them to act in a manner which poses a risk to themselves or others

 There are local working instructions with local acute hospitals to be adhered to within working hours.
-These are held in local services
+These are held in local services.

-Eating Disorders team SPA (trust wide):
+Eating Disorders team

-5.3.1 Receipt of referrals
+5.4.1 Receipt of referrals

-5.3.2 Monitoring of referrals
+5.4.2 Monitoring of referrals

-5.3.3 Triage
+5.4.3 Triage

-CAMHS will support the acute general hospital by offering advice and or assessment to support decision-making regarding the safe discharge of children and young people.
+CAMHS will support the acute general hospital by offering advice and triage or assessment to support decision-making regarding the safe discharge of children and young people.

-5.3.5 Intoxication by drugs and or alcohol
+5.4.5 Intoxication by drugs and, or alcohol

 Alcohol and drug intoxication may influence a person’s mental state presentation and may imitate or mask symptoms of an underlying mental disorder.